Configuration

 This page lists all options for the preprocessor.

-, configure under the [preprocessor.rustdoc-link]
+For use in book.toml, configure under the [preprocessor.rustdoc-link] table using

 the keys below, for example: